neelsmith/virgapes/shared/src/main/tut/index.md

 The Virgapes alphabet defines a system for encoding neumes.
 It was designed by members of the Chant team of the Holy Cross MID Club.

-See some initial docs on the system in this wiki from their wiki:  <https://github.com/HCMID/chant/wiki/The-Virgapes-System>
+See some initial docs on the notation in this page from their wiki:  <https://github.com/HCMID/chant/wiki/The-Virgapes-System>